Best Trading Platforms for algorithmic trading (2026) Guide

 Cons

-- Who it’s for: Intermediate to Advanced traders running automated strategies
+- Who it’s for: Intermediate to advanced traders building structured, multi-asset processes

 | Regulation | Tier-1 Regulated (FCA/ASIC/CySEC) |